 Largest technical conference and exposition devoted primarily to wastewater professionals in Pennsylvania.
 This conference attracts water quality professionals from all areas of the country.
 Attend technical sessions and exhibits featuring representatives of various service industries as well as equipment manufacturers and suppliers from all over the United States.
 The Conference provides an opportunity to earn valuable Continuing Education credit.

 PWEA Job Bank

-Monthly email communication designed to highlight career opportunities within the state.
+Monthly email communication/web posting designed to highlight career opportunities within the Commonwealth.
 Employers seeking qualified water quality professionals or members interested in changing employers use this forum for confidential exchange of information.